majuss/ecoevolpara/Seafile.rst

 5. When Seafile has started sucessfully, right click the folder in Seafile you want to sync and choose the local destination.

+Synchronize a shared directory to your local computer

 Setting up the Server (Svalbard)
 ================================